rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

         - so when we say to the server that bring a `index.html` file of that Domain Name - then the server will send the`index.html` <br>
    			& it gets open inside the client machine , so this is a work of `web server`
 		- Q : How this working of web Server is done OR how the server able to send the index.html file to the client machine ✔️<br>
-			Ans : the web-server's working process done when we send a GET request
+			Ans : done when we (client) send a "GET request" to the server
     - so `HTTP GET requests` used to bring the resources/files/content <br>
    		from the server (whose has the `IP address` of that Domain Name) to the client machine
     - Eg of HTTP GET request : <br><img src="../../notes-pics/01-Module/03_lecture/03_lecture-0-M1.jpg" alt="Pic 1" width="600"/>